africanvisionmalawi/avm-site/src/pages/our-work/index.md

   imageId: PhotoHealth
   photo: "/img/mainphoto_health.jpg"
   featured: true
-  excerpt: One of our big forthcoming projects is to build a Waiting Home for new
+  excerpt: Over 10% of children don't reach their 5th birthday with half of deaths
-    mothers at the Maternity Unit.
+    due to malaria.
+In 2021 we want to build a Safe Motherhood Unit for new mothers at the Maternity Unit.
+The waiting home will provide nutritional training to mothers in attendance as well as resolve complications which emerge in the latter stages of pregnancy.
 - id: education
   name: Education
   url: "/education/"